gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 being bashed around like this can do funny things to a bot's programming, and I'm not in the mood for taking chances."

-Special Leaf put his hand on Maddy's arm.
-"That only seems sensible," he said before Maddy could object again.
+"That only seems sensible," Special Leaf said, putting his hand on Maddy's arm before she could object again.
 "I am very glad you're back,"
-he continued,
+he continued.
-smiling gently.
-"I too was afraid we would never see you again.
+"I was afraid we'd never see you again.
 What you did was very brave."

-Maddy glanced at her mother and sister.
+Maddy shrugged, embarrassed by the praise.
 "I couldn't have done it without Sindy.
-Every time we got stuck,
+Every time we got stuck
-she managed to push the right button."
+she pushed a button or pulled a lever and---"
+She hesitated,
+afraid that what she wanted to say would sound ridiculous.
+"And it worked,
+even when it wouldn't work for me.
+I thought she was just gettin' lucky, but---but now I'm not sure," she finished lamely.

 "Is that so?"
 the special asked thoughtfully.

-And then the two oxen came running back into the square yelling, "Bots!
+Before he could say anything else, the two oxen came running back into the square yelling, "Bots!
 Bots!
 There's a whole pile of 'em headed this way!"
 Even as they spoke a high-pitched whine turned into a drone.
 The two fliers Maddy had seen earlier zipped overhead and dropped their canisters.